sebastiaanbrand/q-sylvan/README.md

 Another build can be run after removal of the build folder with `rm -rdf build`.

-Installing Q-Sylvan as a shared library is possible with `make install`.
-However because currently all of Sylvan's functionality is retained in Q-Sylvan, Sylvan header files might clash if another version of Sylvan (i.e. other than 1.4.0) is also installed.

 ## Example usage
 The following code snippets are a toy example for creating the [Bell state](https://en.wikipedia.org/wiki/Bell_state) `|Phi^+> = 1/sqrt(2) (|01> + |10>)`, first in the C interface, and secondly in the QASM interface.